 - You may be eligible for an additional exemption for being blind or over age 65.

 - If you are caring for your elderly parent, you may be eligible for an additional exemption on your Arizona tax return.

-Tax information provided here is subject to change without notice.
-I am not a tax specialist.
+The tax information provided here is subject to change without notice.
+The author is not a tax specialist.
 Please contact a tax professional with your Arizona-specific tax questions.